eugene-khyst/postgresql-event-sourcing/README.md

 ### <a id="3-4"></a>Querying the data

-It's easy to find an aggregate by ID but other queries are difficult.
+It's easy to find an aggregate by ID, but other queries are difficult.
-As far as aggregates are stored as append-only lists of immutable events, querying the data using SQL, as we used to, is impossible.
+Since aggregates are stored as append-only lists of immutable events, querying the data using SQL, as we used to, is impossible.
 To find an aggregate by some field, we need to first read all the events and replay them to restore all the aggregates.